BUAnalytics/C-Sharp/README.md

 # C# and Unity Plugin

-BU Analytics C# and Unity plugin written in .NET.
+BU Analytics plugin for C# and Unity written in .NET.

 For the library please navigate to [Plugins](src/Assets/Plugins/BUAnalytics).